grant-h/FoodBot/README.md

 ## Installing and Running

-All dependencies are provided by pip
+All dependencies are provided by pip.
+It's recommended you create a virtual environment before continuing.

 ```
-pip -r requirements.txt
+pip install -r requirements.txt
 ```

 Then all you need to run is